Before getting started with legal stuff, we want to be super-transparent about how we use data and where we keep it.

 We use the following services for data processing, tracking and reporting:

-- Get response – This is our email service provider.
+- Mailchimp – This is our email service provider.
 We use this service to send you emails and keep track of which of them has been opened and is of interest to you.
 After you’ve subscribed, our system allows you to unsubscribe at any time by clicking at the bottom of an email.

 - Pinterest – We have a ‘Pin It’ button throughout our site, which allows you to pin images to your Pinterest boards.
 When the button is clicked, it sends data to Pinterest servers.
 By clicking pin it, you confirm that you’re OK with this data share.

 - Security plugin – We have a plugin which protects our server and website.
-For this purpose the plugin tracks your IP in order to ensure that an attack is note coming from your computer.
+For this purpose the plugin tracks your IP in order to ensure that an attack is not coming from your computer.

-- Google Analytics – Google have an online tracking system that allows us to know how many people are in the website in real-time, or how many people were in the site over a period of time.
+- Google Analytics and Tag Manager – Google have an online tracking system that allows us to know how many people are in the website in real-time, or how many people were in the site over a period of time.
 It also provides us with general location data, pages visited etc. We use this to figure out which pages our visitors liked so that we can create similar printables.
 You can opt-out of Google Analytics tracking by downloading a plugin here –

 - Hotjar – This is a software that allows us to improve our website usability by viewing (anonymously!) how people interact with the website.
 You can opt-out of Hotjar by clicking a button here –